userdw/Arduino_Maker_Kit/01_Blinking_and_Fading_a_LED/README.md

 # [ENGLISH] Project 1: Blinking and Fading a LED
 Almost every start of exploring and developing on any embedded devices starts from blinking a LED, as it will helps us to know that our board is working and what is the simplest form of code that allows us to interface with its output pin.
-It will be the same for our journey to explore DT-AVR UNO R3.
+It will be the same for our journey exploring DT-AVR UNO R3.
 Through this project we hope you will get a picture that controlling an output pin on DT-AVR UNO R3 is an easy task.

 ### In this project you will need:
 * DT-AVR UNO R3 (1),